Vishesta/Bi-communicational-system-for-Deaf-and-Dumb-People/README.md

 - Speech recognition using Google Speech API.
 - Text Preprocessing using NLP.
 - Dictionary based Machine Translation.
 -OpenCV for ISL letter recognition
+-Convolution Neural Network Algorithm to classify sign language.

 ## To run the application.
 1. Open the Downloads folder and then open the terminal.